rtekim/2018-dataviscourse-homework/hw5/readme.md

 Next, we'll make it possible to dynamically add the games that a team played.
 Click on any aggregate row to expand the table and show an extra row for each match played by that country.

 When we show the games played by a team, right underneath the team and before the next team's row, we use a slightly different visual encoding for the goals scored, conceded and the goal difference, to set them apart from the aggregated per-team goals charts visualization.
 We use the same scale, but we're encoding something different, so we style it differently.
 We use a "ring" instead of a circle, and a narrow line/rectangle to encode the difference.
 The first column shows the opponent with an 'x', as in 'xArgentina'.
 Also, in the Round/Result column, we show the round of the particular game (group phase, round of sixteen, etc.) The other columns are not used for game rows.
-Here is an example for Germany:
+Here is an example:

 ![Expanded Table](figs/expand_new.gif)